jeff502/Twitch-Prediction-Bot/README.md

 You'll need to either upload your own cookies into the webdriver (recommended), or log in manually when the bot starts.

 For uploading your own cookies, watch this Youtube video: https://youtu.be/vhjKJ7huN-w \
-Put your cookies into the file named `twitch_cookies.csv`
+Put your cookies into the file named `twitch_cookies.csv`.

-For logging in manually, set the intial sleep to two minutes and comment out lines 122-125.
+For logging in manually, set the intial sleep to two minutes and comment out lines `126-129` and uncomment line `134`.